paveloom/paveloom.dev/content/notes/The_Legend_of_Zelda_Tri_Force_Heroes/_index.md

 title = "The Legend of Zelda: Tri Force Heroes"
 +++

 *The Legend of Zelda: Tri Force Heroes* is a 2015 action-adventure game developed by Nintendo EPD and Grezzo and published by Nintendo for the Nintendo 3DS.
+It is the eighteenth game in [*The Legend of Zelda* series](@/notes/The_Legend_of_Zelda_media.md).

 Links: